Sharon Acker: Biography

 Acker was born in Toronto, Ontario.
 She began her professional acting career with a television appearance in a made-for-television movie of Anne of Green Gables in 1956.
-She joined the Stratford Theatre cast, and travelled with the troupe to England, where she stayed to seek acting work.
+She joined the Stratford Theatre cast, and traveled with the troupe to England, where she stayed to seek acting work.
 She made her film debut there in Lucky Jim (1957).
 Turning down a long-term contract with the producers of Lucky Jim, Acker returned to Canada in 1957 with her husband to raise a family.

 Acker returned to acting in Canadian television productions.
 She appeared in a 1961 Canadian Broadcasting Corporation (CBC) production of Macbeth with Sean Connery, directed by Paul Almond.
 During the 1960s, she also modeled, appearing in print advertisements.
 She and Angie Dickinson were featured modeling "moll style" clothing in the August 25, 1967, issue of Life.

 Her first American film appearance was in the John Boorman cult action film Point Blank (1967) starring Lee Marvin and John Vernon.
 From that point, Acker appeared in film and television roles in Canada and the United States, including The Wild Wild West (The Night of the Sedgewick Curse, 1968).
 One year later, she guest-starred in the Star Trek episode "The Mark of Gideon" as Odona, a young woman who chooses to sacrifice herself by introducing disease to her overpopulated planet.
 In 1976–77 she portrayed Helen Walling in the prime-time drama Executive Suite.
 During this period, Acker also made a guest appearance on episode five of the second season of The Love Boat, which initially aired on October 20, 1978.
-She appeared too in two episodes of The Rockford Files in 1978 and 1979.
+She also appeared in two episodes of The Rockford Files in 1978 and 1979.
 She made her last feature film appearance in 1981 and her last television appearance in 1992.